puniverse/comsat/docs/index.md

 ### Clojure HTTP Kit Client

 [HTTP Kit](http://www.http-kit.org/) is a minimalist, efficient, Ring-compatible HTTP client/server for Clojure that supports async operation.
-The client API is an async subset of [clj-http](https://github.com/dakrone/clj-http) and the `comsat-httpkit` integration converts it back to straightforward (fiber-blocking) `clj-http` through the `await` function.
-At 18 sloc, this integration also shows how easy it is to integrate Clojure async APIs with Pulsar.
+The client API is an async subset of [clj-http](https://github.com/dakrone/clj-http) and the `comsat-httpkit` integration converts it back to straightforward fiber-blocking `clj-http` through the `await` function.
+Being only 18 lines of code, this integration also shows how easy it is to integrate Clojure async APIs with Pulsar.

 Just add `comsat-httpkit` to your dependencies and `require` the `co.paralleluniverse.fiber.httpkit.client` namespace.
 You can then use `request`, `get`, `delete`, `head`, `post`, `put`, `options`, `patch` inside your fibers as you would use `clj-http` (currently limited to the `clj-http` features supported by HTTP Kit):